PabloChM/PabloChM/README.md

-- 👋 Hi, I’m Pablo Chavarria @PabloChM
+# 👋 Hi, I’m Pablo Chavarria
-- 👀 I’m interested in industrial aplications of Data analysis
+- 👀 Passionate about data analysis and problem-solving
-- 🌱 I’m currently learning Data Analysis
+- 📊 Currently learning Data Analysis and working on projects
-- 💞️ I’m looking to collaborate on Python, SQL
+- 🎓 Starting my Bachelor’s in Computer Science at SNHU in May
-- 📫 How to reach me: pablocha18@gmail.com
+- 📫 Reach me at pablocha18@gmail.com

 <!---
 PabloChM/PabloChM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.